szhili365/zhila/README.md

 ### Apply for Authorization
 First, send an email to this mailbox `szhili365@outlook.com` to apply for authorization, and follow the steps in the replied email.

+### Steps

+1. Setup the License Server in a machine;
+2. Use the CMD below.

 ### Command Line
 ```bash
 # Test Case